-The Waldorf University Education Program has adopted InTASC (Interstate New Teacher Assessment and Support Consortium) Model Core Teaching Standards & Learning Progressions for Teachers.
-The Education Program also endeavors to incorporate the CEC's (The Council for Exceptional Children) mission to improve, through excellence and advocacy, the education and families.
+The Waldorf University Education Program has adopted InTASC (Interstate New Teacher Assessment and Support Consortium) Model Core Teaching Standards & Learning Progressions for Teachers as a guiding framework for developing curriculum, assessment, and evaluation of our preservice educators' knowledge, skills, and disposition of effective teaching.
+The Waldorf University Education Program also endeavors to incorporate the CEC's core values: visionary thinking, integrity, and inclusiveness.
 Graduates of Waldorf University's Teacher Education Program will demonstrate the following: